GenomZ/LLM_Code_Assistant/README.md

 I have provided functionality to enter prompt within the GUI and scan the selected project path for the last modified file and use the last characters from it (up to max_length of the chosen model) as prompt.

+To fulfil the requirements of (short) documentation I have written this readme file, provided docstrings and comments in most meaningful places of the code and generated a html documentation with sphinx repository.

 Usage of any mentioned models requires caching them from Hugging Face, which will be done automatically before the first prediction.
 Make note that the **CodeLlama model requires more than 30GB of download and about 53GB of non system restricted VRAM**